farbton/rotateTxtAndJpg/ReadMe.txt

-RotateImg
+RotateTxtAndJpg
 =========

 Tool for Rotation for images in.jpg-format and the Bounding Box in .txt-format for training in darknet

-.jpg and .txt must exact the same filename
+.jpg and .txt must have exact the same filename

 Requirements
 ------------
 	numpy==1.18.1
-	open-cv==
+	py-opencv==3.4.2

 Usage
 -----

+git clone

 Open cmd and call "rotateImg"__directory